shipyardapp/Shipyard-Documentation/docs/how-tos/vessels/edit-vessel.md

 ## Overview

-If you find yourself needing to update existing code, change a Trigger, or even update external package versions, you'll likely want to edit an existing Vessel.
-Follow these steps for editing a Vessel.
+If you find yourself needing to update existing [code](../../reference/code/README.md), change a [Trigger](../../reference/triggers/README.md), or even update [external package versions](../../reference/requirements/external-package-dependencies.md), you'll likely want to edit an existing [Vessel](../../reference/vessels.md).
+This how to guide will walk you through the steps to edit a Vessel.

 ## Steps

+### Step 1 - Find the Vessel

-1. From the "All Projects" page, navigate to the project where your Vessel lives.
+1. Navigate to the Project where your Vessel lives.
-2. Next to the Vessel you want to edit, click on the "Edit" link, located on the right-hand side of the table under the column for "Action".
-By default, you'll land on the settings tab for the Vessel.
+2. Find the Vessel that you want to edit.
+   1. Click on the **Edit** action to land on the Settings tab.
+   2. Click on the **Vessel Name** to land on the [Logs](../../reference/logs/README.md) tab.

+### Step 2 - Make Edits
 Every tab, except for Logs, has fields that can be added or edited.
-These fields will look extremely similar to what you see when initially creating a Vessel.
+These fields will look extremely similar to what you see when initially building a Vessel [with Code](build-vessel-code.md) or [with a Blueprint](build-vessel-blueprint.md).

-3. Edit any and all fields that need updating.
+1. Edit any and all fields that need updating.
 You can make multiple updates across multiple tabs.
-4. Once finished, click the "Save button at the bottom of the page.
+2. Once all of your changes have been made, click the **Save** button at the bottom of the page.

-## Further Reading

-The **Vessel** reference article contains details about the data that is stored in each Vessel.
+:::success
+You've now successfully edited a Vessel.